-2.2.1 Written - (Part 1) Is a collection of multiple choice questions relative to the history of fingerprints, development techniques, friction ridge skin development and its related morphology, and the comparison process utilized during

-- examination of latent prints.
+- 2.1 Certification shall be determined by testing.
+The certification test was developed and is maintained by the IAI Latent Print Certification Board.
+The applicants have 8 hours to complete parts 1, and 2 of the test. - 2.2 Testing Segments - 2.2.1 Written (Part 1) Is a collection of multiple choice questions relative to the history of fingerprints, development techniques, friction ridge skin development and its related morphology, and the comparison process utilized during examination of latent prints.
 Applicants must successfully pass the written test with a minimum score of 85%, but will be recorded as a Pass or Fail. - 2.2.2 Comparison (Part 2) Is the comparison of 15 latent prints to a collection of known prints.
 The applicant must record 12 correct conclusions as to the identity or exclusion of the latent prints with the known prints provided without any erroneous conclusions. - 2.2.2.1 If 12 or more correct conclusions are made, this part of the test is recorded as a Pass. - 2.2.2.2 If an erroneous conclusion (identification or exclusion) is made, it is recorded as Erroneous with the number of erroneous conclusions made.
-This will be recorded as a Fail. - 2.2.2.3 If less than 12 latent prints are recorded with correct conclusions, and there are no erroneous conclusions, this part of the test is recorded as Incomplete. - 2.2.3 Pattern Interpretation (Part 3) The applicant must correctly interpret the fingerprint pattern on a minimum of 32 of the 35 inked impressions.
-This part of the test is recorded as a Pass or Fail. - 2.3 Applicants that receive an Incomplete on the Comparison portion of the test and have no erroneous conclusions on the results they have recorded, or fails Parts 1 (Written) or 3 (Pattern Interpretation) must wait 6 months from the test date to reapply for testing. - 2.4 Applicants that make one erroneous exclusion on Part 2 must wait 6 months from the test date before they are eligible for testing. - 2.5 Applicants that make two or more erroneous exclusions or an erroneous identification on Part 2 must wait 1 year from the test date to be eligible for testing. - 2.6 Applicants will need to retake the portion(s) of the test he/she did not successfully pass.
+This will be recorded as a Fail. - 2.2.2.3 If less than 12 latent prints are recorded with correct conclusions, and there are no erroneous conclusions, this part of the test is recorded as Incomplete. - 2.3 Applicants that receive an Incomplete on the Comparison portion of the test and have no erroneous conclusions on the results they have recorded, or fails Parts 1 (Written) must wait 6 months from the test date to reapply for testing. - 2.4 Applicants that make one erroneous exclusion on Part 2 must wait 6 months from the test date before they are eligible for testing. - 2.5 Applicants that make two or more erroneous exclusions or an erroneous identification on Part 2 must wait 1 year from the test date to be eligible for testing. - 2.6 Applicants will need to retake the portion(s) of the test he/she did not successfully pass.
 If the applicant fails on the second attempt of the comparison portion, they will need to take the entire test again. - 2.7 Applicants have an additional 6 months from the date they are eligible to re-take the portion(s) of the test they did not successfully complete.
 If the time between the original test and the newly submitted application extends past the required waiting period plus the additional 6 months, the applicant will be required take all of the portions of the test, as a new applicant. (i.e. Applicant is incomplete on Part 2, they wait 6 months to be eligible to reapply, and an additional 6 months grace period.
-If they do not apply within this established 12 month time frame, they will be required to retake all portions of the testing process instead of just re-taking Part 2). - 2.8 Those re-applying must submit a new application with all of the required attachments and fee that is in effect at the time. - 3.
-Endorsements: Two letters of endorsement are required pursuant to Section 9.1.2.3
+If they do not apply within this established 12 month time frame, they will be required to retake all portions of the testing process instead of just re-taking Part 2). - 2.8 Those re-applying must submit a new application with all of the required attachments and fee that is in effect at the time.

+3. Endorsements: Two letters of endorsement are required pursuant to Section 9.1.2.3